Skip to content

 Method 2: WooCommerce Min/Max Quantities (Plugin)

-This official plugin allows you to set minimum and maximum quantities at the product, category, or order level.
-It can also apply rules to variations.
+This official plugin lets you set minimum and maximum quantities at the product, category, or order level, and it applies rules to individual variations too, not just whole products.

 Method 3: Advanced Quantity Plugins

-Plugins such as Advanced Product Quantity or similar tools allow per-variation limits, step quantities, and role-based restrictions.
+Plugins like Advanced Product Quantity or similar tools go further, offering per-variation limits, step quantities (multiples of a set number), and role-based restrictions in one package.

 Method 4: Role-Based Quantity Rules